dougeby/IntuneDocs/InTuneDocs/DeployUse/windows-configuration-policy-settings-in-microsoft-intune.md

 ---

 # Windows policy settings in Microsoft Intune
-Use the Microsoft Intune **Windows general configuration policy (Windows 8.1 and later)** to configure the following settings for enrolled Windows 8 and Windows 8.1 devices:
+Use the Microsoft Intune **Windows general configuration policy (Windows 8.1 and later)** to configure the following settings for enrolled Windows 8, Windows 8.1, and Windows RT 8.1 devices:

 ## Applicability settings